red-hat-storage/ocs-ci/docs/fixture_usage.md

 Here is the list of things we should avoid in our fixtures:

-* Using references to `request.node.cls` for set, altering or reading class attributes.
+* Using references to `request.node.cls` for setting, altering or reading class attributes.
 * Using globals for sharing data.
 * Using yield.
 * Using `@pytest.mark.usefixtures`.
 * Using more than one assert in the teardown when another teardown action is between them.
-(This will lead that the rest of resources won't be cleaned once assertion exception raised).
+(This will lead to a situation where the rest of resources aren't cleaned.

 ## Examples of fixtures and tests